xinzhili/db-mcp-server/README.md

 1. **Connection Errors**: Verify your database connection settings in `config.json`
 2. **Tool Not Found**: Ensure the server is running and check tool name prefixes
 3. **Failed Queries**: Check your SQL syntax and database permissions
+4. **Docker Command Errors**: If you see errors like `executable file not found in $PATH` when running Docker, it's likely because Docker is interpreting `-t` as its own flag.
+Use `--` to separate Docker flags from application arguments: `docker run ... freepeak/db-mcp-server -- -t sse ...` or use full argument names: `docker run ... freepeak/db-mcp-server --transport sse ...`

 ### Logs